What is a heart murmur?

 - Transthoracic echocardiogram (echo).
 This is a simple, painless test that bounces harmless sound waves off the heart.
 These sound waves become images on a video screen.
 Your healthcare provider can then see a moving picture of your heart.
 This test shows how the valves work.
 It can confirm whether a valve is narrowed or leaking.
-It can also show the size of the chambers and whether your heart muscle pumps normally.
+It can also show the size of the chambers and if your heart muscle pumps normally.

 - Transesophageal echo (TEE).
 This is a special type of echo.
 It can provide even more detailed information about your heart valves.
 But a TEE is somewhat more involved than a surface echo as it requires a probe to be passed into your esophagus.
-So a surface echo is usually the first test done.
+So a surface echo is often the first test done.

 How is a heart murmur treated?

 An innocent heart murmur doesn't often need treatment unless there is a clear cause, such as anemia.
 In such cases, treating the underlying cause should cure the murmur.
 In some cases, an innocent heart murmur may go away on its own.